ferranpujolcamins/aoide-iTunes/CONTRIBUTING.md

     /** @abstract Whether this media item was purchased. */ open var isPurchased: Bool { get }

+❌ Not mapped

     /** @abstract Whether this media item is iTunes Match or iTunes in the Cloud. */ open var isCloud: Bool { get }

+❌ Not mapped

     /** @abstract Whether this media item is DRM protected. */ open var isDRMProtected: Bool { get }

+❌ Not mapped

     /** @abstract Whether this media item is a video media item (video podcast, movie, etc). */ open var isVideo: Bool { get }

+❌ Not mapped

     /** @abstract The video information of this media item (implies this media item is a video media item). */ open var videoInfo: ITLibMediaItemVideoInfo? { get }